source-stream/frontend-inventory-tech-test/README.md

 The application should connect to the following GraphQL endpoint https://rentancy-test.sourcestream.co.uk/graphql and query it using `getInventories: [Inventory]` and display the list of Inventories (in rows) with the following information:

-_Note: credentials for the GraphQL endpoint will be provided separately._

 1) Property `streetAddress`
 1) Property `city`
 1) Tenant   `firstName`